rmc3408/microservice-node-common/README.md

 # microservice-node-common

-1. Create a npm package account, username and organization name rmc3408@protonmail.com rmc3408.dev
+## To create a npm package account,
+email: rmc3408@protonmail.com
+username: rmc3408.dev
-@rmc3408
+organizationName: @rmc3408
+Password: save in protonPass

-2. Create a new github repo, `npm init` and publish
+1. Create a new github repo, `npm init` and publish using:
 ```
 npm adduser
 npm public --access public
 ```

-3. Update package json adding new configurations
-- run `tsc --init`
-- convert from .ts -> .js using compiler via tsconfig, outDir = ./build
+2. convert from .ts -> .js using compiler via tsconfig, outDir = ./build
+`tsc --init`

+3. Install necessary packages
-- install dependencies `npm install typescript del-cli --save-dev`
+`npm install typescript del-cli --save-dev`

-- update package.json
+4. update the `package.json` content properties:
   - `main` is first file to run via import package
   - `types` is file definition
   - `files` are all folder to be installed

-- patch to new version `npm version patch`
+5. patch to new version
+`npm version patch`

-to remove from npm Js `npm unpublish @rmc3408/microservice-node-common@0.0.10`
+6. To remove from npm Js
+`npm unpublish @rmc3408/microservice-node-common@0.0.10`